 Various file formats to be translated in Memsource can store relevant data in the form of contextual information.
 This type of information might prove crucial for the correct understanding and translation of documents.
-Memsource Editors can directly display this relevant information in a special Context section at the bottom of the Editors.
+Memsource Editor can directly display this relevant information in a special Context section at the bottom of the Editors.

 Three different types of context information can be displayed: the Context Key, Context Note, and Context Origin:

 - This information is retrieved from the source file automatically on import or defined manually for certain file types.